 uncomfortably cold.
 During mild weather conditions, to freshen up the place, open ALL the windows and allow the air to flow through.

-If you plan to be home, do your best to stay out of the way.
+If you must be home, do your best to stay out of the way.
 Be invisible.
 Turn off all televisions and entertainment systems, and make sure all beds are made and that nobody is sleeping.
 There should be no dirty dishes in the sink and your toilets are best closed and flushed.
 Snow country?
 Shovel and salt your walkway and porch.
 Night time?
 Turn on exterior lights to welcome guests to your home.
 It's really annoying for an agent to arrive at a front door in the dark and have to open a lock-box to find the key, then locate the key hole and stumble into an unfamiliar foyer.

 Trust me - your extra effort could pay off.
 The buyers will appreciate the pride of ownership and your property could achieve a higher home market value.
 For more information on selling a home and how an agent can help you obtain a higher home market value, visit CREA.